Does a Quitclaim Deed Remove You From the Mortgage?

 The Complete Guide to Property Transfer Without Warranty

-A quitclaim deed transfers property ownership without warranties making it ideal for transfers between family members, divorce settlements, and adding names to title.
+A quitclaim deed transfers property ownership without warranties, making it ideal for transfers between family members, divorce settlements, and adding or removing names from title.
 Unlike warranty deeds that guarantee clear title, quitclaim deeds offer no buyer protection—use only with trusted parties.
 This fast, simple process typically costs $15-250 in recording fees and takes just 1-3 days to complete.

 Used by 500,000+ customers to transfer property safely and legally